Idlewild (band): Renewed activity (2013–present)

-An end to the band's hiatus was made public in September 2013, by which point Gareth Russell and Allan Stewart had left to be replaced by multi-instrumentalist Luciano Rossi.
+An end to the band's hiatus was made public in September 2013, by which point Russell and Stewart had left to be replaced by multi-instrumentalist Luciano Rossi.
 The band started recording a new album in January 2014.
 Seventh studio album, Everything Ever Written, was released in February 2015.
 In addition to Woomble, Jones and Newton, the album also included contributions from new members Rossi and bassist Andrew Mitchell of The Hazey Janes.

-Idlewild marked the 15th anniversary of The Remote Part by playing the album in full at two Christmas 2017 shows at the ABC in Glasgow, which sold out within a day, and KOKO in London.
-The second Glasgow show was notable for surprise guest appearances by former Idlewild members Allan Stewart and Bob Fairfoull.
+Idlewild marked the 15th anniversary of The Remote Part by playing the album in full at two Christmas 2017 shows at the ABC in Glasgow, which sold out within a day, and Koko in London.
+The second Glasgow show was notable for surprise guest appearances by former Idlewild members Stewart and Fairfoull.
 The band then spent 2018 working on a new album, and playing another The Remote Part anniversary show in Edinburgh with Fairfoull once again appearing as a special guest.
 The resultant album, Interview Music, was released on 5 April 2019, and Allan Stewart rejoined on second guitar for the live shows.

 In March 2020, Idlewild announced a November tour of UK and Ireland to mark the band's 25th anniversary but due to the COVID-19 pandemic the dates were rescheduled for November 2021.
 In February 2021 a retrospective book written by Woomble, In the Beginning There Were Answers: 25 Years of Idlewild, was published.

 On October 3, 2025, the band released its tenth studio album, Idlewild, on V2 Records.
-Produced by guitarist Rod Jones and the band itself, the album was released to positive reviews and became the band's highest charting album in over twenty years, reaching number sixteen on the UK Albums Chart and number three on the Scottish Albums Chart.
+Produced by Jones and the band itself, the album was released to positive reviews and became the band's highest charting album in over twenty years, reaching number sixteen on the UK Albums Chart and number three on the Scottish Albums Chart.